akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

 WP Content Copy Protection is a simple, yet aggressive plugin that uses multiple techniques in protecting your content from being stolen.
-Some of the most common copy methods, such as right-click, image dragging, image saving, text selection, soure code viewing and keyboard copy shortcuts, such as CTRL A, C, X, U, S, V and P are disabled with this plugin.
+Some of the most common copy methods (via mouse and keyboard), such as right-click, image dragging, image saving, text selection, source code viewing and keyboard copy shortcuts, such as CTRL A, C, X, U, S, V and P are disabled with this plugin.

-This is a simple, lightweight, plugin with teeth, and an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online content!
+This is a plugin with teeth - an absolute must for any business owner, blogger and WordPress site owner who is serious about protecting his online text and image content!
+Simple, effective, lightweight!

 **Basic Features:**